hamidb80/my_list/README.md

-# The Best Things I Keep For 'My Future Self'
+# The Best Things I Keep For Myself
 Some of them might be useful for you too.

 ## USEFULL LINKS: